quii/learn-go-with-tests/reading-files.md

 In some cases, testing error handling is the pragmatic thing to do, but in our case we're not doing anything _interesting_ with the error, we're just propagating it; so its not worth the hassle of writing a new test.

 Logically our next iterations will be around expanding our `Post` type, so it has some useful data.
-As we are iterating on the same functionality it might be simpler to re-use the setup in our existing test rather than creating new test data for each step toward our goal.
-Re-work the test to allow us to make further assertions a bit easier
+As we are iterating on the same functionality it's simpler to re-use the setup in our existing test rather than creating new test data for each step toward our goal.
+Re-work the test to allow us to make further assertions a bit easier.

 ```go
 func TestNewBlogPosts(t *testing.T) {